omeka/classic-enduser/docs/Plugins/LocalContexts.md

 If you return to this page after initially inputting an API key, you will see the same form to enter in a new API key.
 You can ignore this and save the page if you wish to see the list of Projects already imported to your site.
 This will appear on a "Remove" tab.

-This table will allow you to remove projects from your site.
-If you wish to add these projects back later, you will have to re-import them by entering the API key again.
+This table will allow you to remove Projects from your site.
+If you wish to add these Projects back later, you will have to re-import them by entering the API key again.
 This will not change any items or exhibits - anything already assigned will need to be removed manually.

 ### Apply projects to your site